 All of the information provided on this website is gathered from my personal experience and research.
 It is put here to try and inform and educate but is NOT meant to provide or replace advice from your veterinarian.
 Always consult your vet if you have any health concerns for your dog or puppy, or you may contact Guardian Rottweiler’s vet, Dr. Jeff Udrasols of Meridian Veterinary Clinic at 317-888-4405.
 We HIGHLY recommend this vet to anyone in the area.
-I strongly believe that finding the correct vet is like finding the correct pediatrician- it must be someone who is not only competent in their job, but also someone who is genuine caring about what is important to me- my babies.
+I strongly believe that finding the correct vet is like finding the correct pediatrician- it must be someone who is not only competent in their job, but also someone who genuinely caring about what is important to me- my babies.
 All of the staff at Meridian Vet.
 Clinic are friendly and well informed and always have my dogs best interest first and foremost.
 Dr. Udrasols not only his highly knowledgeable in his profession but also in the Rottweiler breed and of course with our dogs who have been seeing him for generations.

 All puppies will be completely weened and on dry dog food before they leave my home.
 All of our dogs are on a rotational diet including RAW foods and FROMM Large Breed Puppy.
 If you do decide to use a different brand, please make sure that it is for large breed puppies.
 Your Rottweiler will grow at a tremendous rate her first year of life and you will need a dog food that can provide the proper nutrients for her joints and organs, specifically the heart.
 Your Rottweiler will need to be on a large breed puppy formula for 2 YEARS.
 If you plan on switching you puppy to a different brand of dog food, YOU MUST DO SO GRADUALLY, Following the recommendation on my Available Puppies page.
 Failure to properly switch you puppy’s food could result in diarrhea and/or vomiting.